From Quantum-Mechanical Acceleration Limits to Upper Bounds on Fluctuation Growth of Observables in Unitary Dynamics: Illustrative Examples

 \section{Illustrative Examples}

 In this section, we provide three illustrative examples of unitary quantum dynamics where the inequality given by Eq. (\ref{eq:29}) is satisfied.
+While the first two examples focus on two-level systems, the third example addresses higher-dimensional quantum systems.
 In particular, in the first example, we discuss a scenario for a two-level quantum system in which the inequality in Eq. (\ref{eq:29}) reduces to an equality valid at all times during the quantum evolution.
 In the second scenario, instead, a strict inequality is generally valid during the quantum-mechanical evolution of the two-level system.
 For a clear presentation of the most general expression of an observable for a qubit system, we refer to Ref. \cite{S}.
 Finally, in our third example, we illustrate the validity of Eq. (\ref{eq:29}) for a harmonic oscillator in a finite-dimensional Fock space.